 This course will provide the student with the flight training required of the Flight Instructor FAA practical test standards.
 The student will first become proficient in flying from the right seat.
 Second, the student will analyze flight maneuvers associated with the Private Pilot, Commercial Pilot, and Flight Instructor Practical Test Standards and gain practical experience in teaching these maneuvers while maintaining an awareness of safety and the overall flight environment.
 Pre/Post briefings will be provided before and after flight training.
 Successful completion of this course will provide an endorsement to take the FAA Flight Instructor Practical Flight Test.
 The student must pass the FAA Fundamentals of Instructing written test, FAA Flight/Ground Instructor Written Test, and FAA Flight Instructor Practical Flight Test to achieve the Flight Instructor License.
+Note(s): Success in this lab course requires that students achieve the FAA competencies in 36 Flight Hours.

-Prerequisite(s): FAA 3rd class medical certificate, Proof of U.S. Citizenship or Transportation Security Administration Check Co-requisite(s): AVI 220 Certified Flight Instructor Theory 3 credits
+Prerequisite(s): FAA 3rd class medical certificate, Proof of U.S. Citizenship or Transportation Security Administration Check Co-requisite(s): AVI 220 Certified Flight Instructor Theory